 - Wine

-If you know any other ingredients that have improved your curry, comment below and I'll add them to the list!
+If you know any other ingredients that have improved your curry, comment below, and I’ll add them!

 Lastly, I will add helpful tips for storing and reheating leftover Japanese curry.
 As you might expect, there are two methods you can use, refrigerated or frozen.
 Avoid storing at room temperature to prevent foodborne illness.